-CORK. - Our distinguished townsman, Sheridan Knowles has arrived, and has been delighting many an 'old familiar" social circle by the charms of his company.
+Knowies has arrived, and has been delighting many an old familiar" social circle by the charms of his company.
 "Grave and reverend seniors" here are making asses of themselves by the fuss and palaver they keep up about bringing the British Mudfog Association to our good city next year.
-The members of this profound body are excellent conneisseurs in turtle soup, and as such it would be worth their while to cross the channel and make a report on the perfection to which that for a deposit for passage money, and that he was agent Governments acted wisely in refusing to reward this this te be throwing dust in the eyes of the farmers, he fee, and then the whole matter may be settled as glorious viand has been brought at the Victoria Hotel by M'Cormick.
-As for any good they may do to science beyond arming themselves with tiny hammers and breaking all the funny litte stones they meet in Cove, it is all moonshine.
+The members of this profound body are excellent conneisseurs in turtle soup, and as such it would be worth their while to cross the channel and make a report on the perfection to which that glorious visud has been brought at the Victoria Hotel to the ship. by M'Cormick.
+As for any good they may do to science beyond arming themselves with tiny hammers and comfort and security, then we may expect that every and tasted its detestable of France, its frightful pigs, and tasted its detestable of the parson received his fee, the bridegroom additional in the sciences, implies the sciences, implies the sciences, implies the sciences, which had a security then we may expect that every thousands of our industrious population are leaving this frightful pigs, and tasted its detestable our thousands of our industrious population are leaving this line.
+However, as Mr. Murray stated that "10" was not a day or two after, the license was prorain of so man'y families-the increase of human woe- clime that subsistence which bad government denies the parties to that effect, he (Lieut.
+F.) would only widows,